This post may contain affiliate links. Read the full disclosure

 15. Lake Leschenaultia

 Lake Leschenaultia is a beautiful freshwater lake located just under an hour from Perth.
-This family friendly water attraction was initially built as a dam to replenish steam engines in the later 1800s.
+This family-friendly water attraction was initially built as a dam to replenish steam engines in the late 1800s.

 There is a playground for kids as well as picnic areas and BBQ facilities, making it the perfect spot for a day out with friends or family.
 You can even book a grassed area for your exclusive day use.